bu-528-sp19/Deduplicating-Cloud-functions/README.md

 ```
 mc cp <input_file> myminio/<input_bucket>
 ```
-Invoke the function with the uploaded file as an input and store the result in output_bucket:
+Invoke the function (with wsk client) with the uploaded file as an input and store the result in output_bucket:
 ```
 wsk -i action invoke myfunction <input_bucket>/<input_file> <output_bucket>
 ```